MXG Product Description

 Unbelievably little, our users tell us.
 First of all, MXG is licensed by physical site, and not by CPU.
 One site license covers one company's use of MXG for its data from all CPUs (of all sizes!) at that one site location.

-The annual fee for the license and support of MXG Software is $2,500 U.S. Dollars for sites in the Western Hemisphere.
-Overseas MXG Licensees also pay a fixed price, in local currency, equivalent to 2,500 EURO.
+The annual fee for the license and support of MXG Software is $3,500 U.S. Dollars for sites in the Western Hemisphere.
+Overseas MXG Licensees also pay a fixed price, in local currency, equivalent to 3,500 EURO and GBP 2,800.

 Payment must be drawn in $USD on an item that is clearable through the Federal Reserve System of the U.S., or with an International Money Order, or via ACH or other acceptable electronic means.
 We do not accept credit cards.